Sir Abraham Elton, 2nd Baronet: Personal life

 Elton died on 20 October 1742, leaving three sons and three daughters.
 The baronetage passed to his eldest son, who became Sir Abraham Elton, 3rd Baronet but died without issue.
 The baronetcy then passed to his brother Sir (Abraham) Isaac Elton, 4th Baronet.
 Another of Elton's sons, Jacob, became a Royal Navy captain but was killed in a sea battle.
 Elton's daughters Mary and Elizabeth both married.

+Descendants

+Through his daughter Mary, he was a grandfather of James Modyford Heywood, MP for Fowey.

+Through his youngest son, Abraham Isaac Elton, he was a grandfather of the Rev. Sir Abraham Elton, 5th Baronet (1755–1842).